-Police respond to ‘active shooter situation’ in Jersey City
+Officers shot in active shooter situation in Jersey City

+(Gray News) - New Jersey’s governor stated multiple officers had been shot who responded to the scene of an active shooting Tuesday in Jersey City.

-(Gray News) - (Gray News) - Multiple law enforcement agencies responded Tuesday to a report of a gunman or gunmen in Jersey City, N.J.
+Multiple law enforcement agencies responded Tuesday to a report of a gunman or gunmen in Jersey City, N.J.
+(Source: Gray News)

-Jean Jadezaia, spokeswoman for the Hudson County Sheriff’s Office, told CNN that it was an “active shooting situation.”
+Gov. Phil Murphy said in a statement that he been briefed on the unfolding situation.

+“Our thoughts and prayers are with the men and women of the Jersey City Police Department, especially with the officers shot during this standoff, and with the residents and schoolchildren currently under lockdown,” Murphy said.
+"I have every confidence in our law enforcement professionals to ensure the safety of the community and resolve this situation.
+Today reminds us of their bravery and the sacrifices they, and their families, make for our communities.”

 The Associated Press reported SWAT teams and federal agents responded to the scene, and police blocked off the major thoroughfare.
 Loud volleys of gunfire could be heard at regular intervals but subsided around 2 p.m.